Async Rust, Part One: Futures

 }

-This works, but we still have the "busy loop" problem from above.
-Before we fix that, though, we need to make another important mistake:
+This works!
+Though we still have the "busy loop" problem from above.
+But before we fix that, we need to make another important mistake:

 Mutex::new(BTreeMap::new());

-This is a sorted map from wake times to Wakers.Note that the value type is Vec<Waker> instead of just Waker, because we might have more than one Waker for a given Instant.
-This is very unlikely on Linux and macOS, where the resolution of Instant::now() is measured in nanoseconds, but on Windows it's 15.6 ms. We'll insert into this map in Sleep::poll:or_default creates an empty Vec if no value was there before.
+This is a sorted map from wake times to Wakers.Note that the value type here is Vec<Waker> instead of just Waker, because there might be more than one Waker for a given Instant.
+This is unlikely on Linux and macOS, where the resolution of Instant::now() is measured in nanoseconds, but the resolution on Windows is 15.6 milliseconds.
+Sleep::poll can insert its Waker into this map using BTreeMap::entry:or_default creates an empty Vec if nothing was there before.

 fn poll(self: Pin<&mut Self>, context: &mut Context) -> Poll<()> {